Layered Energy System: sustainable energy and flex for everyone

 A consortium blockchain was chosen for this market model.
 One of the advantages of this type is that it is less energy intensive and easier to regulate.
 A preliminary cost comparison of a market facilitation based on blockchain versus server-client technology yields an outcome of €0.20 versus €2.00 per user per month in the local market.

 In addition to the above-referenced benefits of our layered energy system, using blockchain offers a unique platform to gain accelerated learning experience with the renewal of the energy system and to explore the partnership between new parties.

-Stedin and Energy21 have fleshed out the functional design for this market model and translated it into a rudimentary preliminary version of a working blockchain plus accompanying front application, which confirms the applicability, but currently does not allow for extensive testing and scenarios.
+Stedin and Energy21 worked out the functional design of this layered market model.
+Together we described the mechanics and roled of stakeholders.
+And we translated it into a rudimentary preliminary version of a working blockchain plus accompanying front application.
+This confirms the applicability, but currently does not allow for extensive testing and scenarios.

 The next step is a stakeholder round intended to explain the model and to get feedback on the layered energy system.
 After that, the proof of concept will be developed in more detail based on pilots based on market needs.
 The premise in this respect is that this will be done in partnership with parties in the energy sector, but also with the necessary external parties, such as local energy cooperatives, consumers, banks and technology suppliers.

 New and innovative energy concepts are needed to respond and anticipate the energy transition.
 Our practice New Energy Concepts (Energy21) guides larger energy stakeholders to create, design or implement sustainable energy concepts.
 Our energy expertise, experience and data management solutions offer the fundament to bring a concept to life.
 For more information about this project, please contact Michiel Dorresteijn (Project lead Market Analysis & Blockchain Technology) via +31 6 11716927.